 This mini 4th of July cheesecake recipe is a delicious and simple patriotic dessert for the summer holidays.
 Dye a simple creamy cheesecake batter red, white, and blue, then pour over a sugary oreo crust.
 Top with sprinkles, whipped cream, and cherries for a bright and bold dessert that will wow your guests!

 These red, white and blue mini cheesecakes are the perfect dessert for Memorial Day and 4th of July barbecues.

 Mini cheesecakes make a fantastic dessert for their simplicity, quick cooking time, and individual portion size.
 They can be decorated differently, for added fun to holidays and parties.

-As a 4th of July cheesecake recipe, they are dyed red, white and blue, then topped with more red, white, and blue sprinkles and toppings.
+As a 4th of July or Memorial Day cheesecake recipe, they are dyed red, white and blue, then topped with more red, white, and blue sprinkles and toppings.
 They are made with a creamy and delicious cream cheese filling and a chocolate oreo crust.

 They take only 10 minutes to prepare and 25 minutes to cook.
 You can also cook them in the Instant Pot in just 7 minutes, if you'd prefer that method.